soynerdito/WifIco/README.md

 Idea is to provide a small board to allow connecting the ESP8266 ver ESP02 to a breadboard.
 It is kept small so the price is cheap.
 A small batch was ordered to oshpark and waiting for order to arrive to see if the idea works.

-Features:
+**Features:**
-Allow input of 5V
+- Allow input of 5V
-Exposes 3.3V regulated
+- Exposes 3.3V regulated
-Level shifter for RX and TX signals (can be connected directly to Arduino) Breadboard friendly pinout
+- Level shifter for RX and TX signals (can be connected directly to Arduino)
+- Breadboard friendly pinout
+- Minu usb connector on the bottom (*for 5v power input only*)

 For normal use please solder a wire on resistors R0XXX.
 This resistors are just exposing the RST and CHPD pins to allow moding the board for firmware updates.